posit-dev/publisher/extensions/vscode/README.md

 ### Code-first deployment

-Configure your content and then deploy to Posit Connect with a click.
+Configure your content and then deploy to Posit Connect with ease.

 [Configuration files](https://github.com/posit-dev/publisher/blob/main/docs/configuration.md)
-allow setting up how you want your content to look and run on Connect - from choosing a title and description to
+allow setting up how you want your content to look and run on Connect — from choosing a title and description to
 [Runtime process settings](https://docs.posit.co/connect/user/content-settings/#content-runtime).

 Keep your content stable with language and tool versions set in your configurations — all automatically detected based on your local environment.

+Keep your content stable with language and tool versions set in your configurations — all automatically detected based on your local environment.
+And you also have the control to pin them to the exact version that works for you.

-Everything is saved in the `.posit/` directory for easy re-deployment and collaboration.
+Everything is saved in the `.posit/` directory for easy reproducibility and collaboration.

 ### Seamless collaboration